melyxlin/Introduction-to-Git-Github/README.md

 ## So...what is Git/Github and why should we use it?
 ## Initializing GitHub
 ### Step 0: Set up Git and GitHub
+*Mingle and get into groups of 2+ people.
+You will do the next steps in groups.*
+- Download and install Git [here](https://git-scm.com/)
+- Create a GitHub account
 ### Step 1: Create a local git repository
 ### Step 2: Adding and commiting a new file to the repo
 ### Step 3: Creating a new repository on GitHub